kareembaher/high-available-aws-infrastructure/README.md

 #### Create a SSH key in AWS console
 - You will have to create an SSH key in order to access your servers.
 - So, follow these steps to create the SSH key:
-1- Go to your AWS console
+1- Go to your AWS console.
-2- Select the Region where you will deploy your infrastructre from the upper right part next to your username 3- In the search, type EC2, then click on it.
+2- Select the Region where you will deploy your infrastructre from the upper right part next to your username.
+3- In the search, type EC2, then click on it.
-4- In the left panel, click `Key Pairs` in `Network & Security` section 5- On the top right section, click `Create Key Pair` 6- Type a name for your Key Pair, prefered to be `EU1-KP` to match the info configured in the .tf files I made.
+4- In the left panel, click `Key Pairs` in `Network & Security` section.
+5- On the top right section, click `Create Key Pair`.
+6- Type a name for your Key Pair, prefered to be `EU1-KP` to match the info configured in the .tf files I made.
-7- Click `Create Key Pair`
+7- Click `Create Key Pair`.
-8- Download the file to use it to SSH to your servers
+8- Download the file to use it to SSH to your servers.

 ## How to use?
 - If you are going to use SSL certificate, please put your files in `ssl` directory, then change the names of these files in `acm.tf` file.
 And if you are not going to import SSL certificates, please delete or disable this file.